PostHog/posthog.com/contents/tutorials/framer-surveys.md

 - How many users have dismissed the survey.
 - Responses.

-You can also filter these results based on [user properties](/docs/product-analytics/user-properties), [cohorts](/docs/data/cohorts), [feature flags](/docs/feature-flags/creating-feature-flags) and more.
+If you capture person profiles, you can also filter these results based on [user properties](/docs/product-analytics/user-properties), [cohorts](/docs/data/cohorts), [feature flags](/docs/feature-flags/creating-feature-flags) and more.

 ![Survey results](https://res.cloudinary.com/dmukukwp6/image/upload/v1710055416/posthog.com/contents/images/tutorials/framer-surveys/survey-results.png)